eleavydev/rock-paper-scissors-el/README.md

 - Exclamation marks are used for some of the messaging and fun terms like "You rock" in an attempt to keep the game fun and user engaged and entertained.

-- Fonts chosen for the website were simple ones - Lato and Merriweather.
+- Fonts chosen for the website were simple ones that work well together - Lato and Merriweather.

 - As an alternative to using pure white as background colour, the colour Snow Alice blue was used.